harshitajain06/Space-Travelers-Hub/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please approve it.
+If you like this project please give it a ⭐️.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>